pallabidas/L1CaloPhase2Analyzer/README.md

    If analyzing the firmware-based emulator, make sure the `python/` config file uses the `Phase2L1EGamma`... cluster collection.
 (Otherwise the clusters won't show up)

-2. To make a EVENT DISPLAY n-tuple:
+2. To make a EVENT DISPLAY n-tuple, run these steps, which call the emulator and then the analyzer which creates the vector of
+   TLorentzVectors of the input towers and crystals, and the output clusters and towers.
+This analyzer is `L1CaloPhase2Analyzer/plugins/L1TEventDisplayGenerator.cc`.
+It produces `l1NtupleProducer/efficiencyTree`; its branches are vectors of the above-described TLorentzVectors.

+   This is a different analyzer than the one for variable distributions, efficiencies, etc (`L1TCaloEGammaAnalyzer.cc`).
    ```
    cmsenv
    cd test/